How to Keep a Super Nerdy Book Reading Schedule

 For the works of fiction, I use my 30 pages a day printable.
 I do this because fiction is the hardest for me to read.
 I suppose it might be because each work of fiction requires me to create a world in my mind.
 This kind of architecture is not easy for me, but it’s important to my professional goals that I discipline myself to read some of the best works ever written.

-At the beginning of December, I took every fiction book off of my shelf that I wanted to read or reread in 2016.
+At the beginning of December, I took every fiction book off of my shelf that I wanted to read or reread in the new year.
 I wrote down the number of pages of each and decided what order to read them in.
 I calculated how many days each book would take and filled in my 30 Pages a Day printable.
 While I typically read much more than 30 pages a day from books in general, my bare minimum on even my busiest days is to read at least 30 pages a day of fiction.
 All other reading from different categories is in addition to this.

 Once again, my super nerdy book reading schedule is a chart I designed to stay disciplined in my professional and personal development.
 I’ve used it for a little over a year and it seems to work for my brain.
 How do you stay organized?
 Would you find this kind of planning helpful?
 If so, would you want me to make this printable available for you?
 Let me know in the comments.